We live in intense times.

 I know that most of the small business owners I have talked to are mentally exhausted and lacking the motivation to keep navigating the challenges they are facing.

-It can feel like it is getting tougher to create a thriving business, especially when the economic predictions for 2023 are so grim.
+It can feel like it is impossible to create a thriving business, especially when there are so many factors that are snowballing the pressure.

 However, there are always things we can do to improve our situation and it is still possible to navigate these times with more ease and to even thrive during these times.